 Administration In our pilot from December 2019 we collaborated with Luc.id, an online panel provider widely used in the social sciences (Coppock and McClellan, 2019; Wood and Porter, 2019).
 This provider had some constraints on how much data it could deliver to us.
 In our main study scheduled to take place in January and February 2020, we collaborate with Dynata a widely used online panel provider in economics research (de Quidt et al., 2018; Enke et al., 2019a).
-This provider will recruit samples of males from cohorts that still had to enter the lottery determining whether and where they had to comple the mandatory military service.
+This provider will recruit samples of males who served in the military and who were assigned to a destination using the lottery.